Welcome to the BDA Family

 Assoc.
 AIA, LEED AP BD+C

 Allana’s lifelong passion for architecture sparked at a young age when she discovered her creative voice through a preschool program that championed art as a means of learning.
 This ignited her love for design, shaping her trajectory ever since.
 At BDA, her past experience in healthcare design brings a valuable perspective as she contributes to our healthcare sector.
-Her commitment to making a positive impact extends beyond her work as she channels her passion towards animal rescue initiatives, organizations aiding special-needs dogs with prosthetics, childhood cancer research, and supporting the horses of the Bethlehem Mounted Police.

 During her leisure time, you’ll find Allana relaxing at a beach, exploring local wineries, cheering for the Penn State and Pittsburgh Steelers football teams, and cherishing moments with her family and Labrador retriever.